-One reason is that many resolutions are negative-based goals.
+Many people find that they can’t keep up with their resolutions.
+One reason is that many of these are negative-based goals.
 Losing weight, spending less, eating less sugar, quitting smoking… all of these focus on habits that people would like to quit.
 That’s because it’s easy to focus on things that are imperfect or uncomfortable in our lives.

 What if we instead resolved to ADD things to our life; to be kind each day, take more time for self-care, or have a bit more patience?

 If there’s one thing I’ve learnt about being a parent it’s that there’s always room for improvement.

 Warning: don’t fall into mom-guilt here!
 Just make a promise to be a more positive, present and fit parent.